MooersLab/latex-voice-in/README.md

 # latex-voice-in: Voice In Plus commands for LaTeX

 ## Introduction
-This repo contains voice commands about LaTeX for the automated speech recognition software Voice In Plus.
+This repository contains voice commands about LaTeX for the automated speech recognition software Voice In Plus.
 Voice In Plus is a Google Chrome extension.
-It only works in Google Chrome at this time.
+It only works in Google Chrome and Microsoft Edge at this time.
+It depends on the Speech-to-Text API of these two web browsers.

+Both APIs suffered from degradation of service in mid-March 2024.
+They stopped applying proper capitalization of the first word of each sentence.
+Until this service is improved, consider using your operating system's Speech-to-Text software.

+The Mac Dictation program on Intel Macs sends the soundwaves to a central Apple server, so there is a latency issue.
+The software also does not stay active for more than four sentences.
+It also does not tolerate the intervention by the user with the mouse cursor to make minor edits while the software is active.
+This advanced feature of the Voice In software is one of many advantages over the Mac Dictation software.
+The Mac Dictation software also does not support text replacements like Voice In.

-It works in the Overleaf web service that supports the academic writing in LaTeX in the web browser.
+Voice In works in the Overleaf web service that supports academic writing in LaTeX in the web browser.
 I also use it in the text area of 750words.com, although this website does not render the LaTeX.

 The utilization of these custom commands requires a subscription to Voice In Plus.
-These commands can be used in the text area of most websites and web mail programs opened in Google Chrome.
+These commands can be used in the text area of most websites and webmail programs opened in Google Chrome.
-They might be useful during the drafting of e-mails and grant reviews in secured web sites.
+They might be helpful during the drafting of e-mails and grant reviews on secured websites.

 ## Usage
-After the commands have been uploaded, you can utilize them immediately.
+You can utilize the commands immediately after they have been uploaded.
 I toggle Voice In on and off by using a custom keyboard shortcut: option-L.
 I then dictate the command.
-See the documentation for the Voice In plug-in to learn how to configure keyboard shortcuts.
+See the Voice In plug-in documentation to learn how to configure keyboard shortcuts.

 ## Installation
-Each command is paired with the inserted text on a single line in of a comma separated value file (latex.csv).
+Each command is paired with the inserted text on a single line in a comma-separated value file (latex.csv).
-Equations, code snippets, and so on that span multiple lines are placed inside of double quotes.
+Equations, code snippets, and so on that span multiple lines are placed inside double quotes.
-Use the **Bulk Add** button in Voice In Plus to upload these commands into your collection of custom commands.
+You can upload these commands into your collection of custom commands using the **Bulk Add** button in Voice In Plus.
-Existing voice commands will be overwritten, so there has no problem with duplicates when pasting in an updated version of the CSV file.
+Existing voice commands will be overwritten, so there is no problem with duplicates when pasting in an updated CSV file version.

 ## Contents of the latex.csv

 - lists (font sizes, )
-- templates for lists: itemized, enumberated, description, checklists
+- templates for lists: itemized, enumerated, description, checklists
 - templates for floats: figures, tables, code blocks, equations with captions
 - captioned code blocks for the following pygments-supported languages: cpp, c, R, bash, dot, gnuplot, graphviz, java, javascript, markdown, restructuredtext, mathematica, python, pycon, common-lisp, elisp, clojure, clojurescript, make, cmake, fortran, html, css, latex, nim, bugs, stan, jags, r, rd, rconsole, cython, numpy, sas, stata, rust, slurm, zsh, tsch, text, sqlite3, yaml, julia, jlcon, scheme, matlab, matlabsession, octave, scilab, ocaml, reasonml, applescript, rust, ruby, lua, sed, xml, awk, vim
 - templates for tables of various row by column sizes.